Simple Paired Combinatorial Assignment: Introduction

 Under independent RSD, there are four combinations of which student chooses when in either market, each with equal probability: \begin{enumerate} \item If Chris chooses first in both markets, they receive $c_1, d_1$ and a utility of $11$ while Doug receives $c_0, d_0$ and a utility of $0$. \item If Chris chooses courses first and dorms second, they receive $c_1, d_0$ and a utility of $10$ while Doug receives $c_0, d_1$ and a utility of $10$. \item If Chris chooses courses second and dorms first, they receive $c_0, d_1$ and a utility of $1$ while Doug receives $c_1, d_0$ and a utility of $1$. \item If Chris chooses second in both markets, they receive $c_0, d_0$ and a utility of $0$ while Doug receives $c_1, d_1$ and a utility of $11$. \end{enumerate} Outcomes (1) and (4) are Pareto efficient yet highly unfair and do not maximize total surplus; these are also the outcomes selected by running serial dictatorship once and letting students pick both their course and dorm.
 Outcome (3) is Pareto efficient \textit{within} each market if looking at the market for courses or dorms separately; however it is Pareto inefficient in the overall economy as it is Pareto dominated by outcome (2).
 Additionally, each student envies the other student's bundle and both would be better off by trading.
 Finally, Outcome (2) is truly Pareto efficient.
 In this case, random tie-breaking just happens to align with individual preferences: the student who cares more about courses just happens to choose courses first while the student who cares more about dorms just happens to choose dorms first.

-On the other hand, what happens if paired serial dictatorship is used?
+What happens if paired serial dictatorship is used?
 Suppose the designer simply asked students if they care more about courses or dorms.
-If both students give the same answer, then we return to uniform randomization of independent RSD, leading to each student receiving an (expected) utility of $(11+10+1+0)/4 = 5.5$.
+If both students give the same answer, we return to uniform randomization leading to each student receiving an (expected) utility of $(11+10+1+0)/4 = 5.5$.
 Otherwise, each student picks first in the market they say they care more about.
 As such, this mechanism induces the following normal form game:

 Chris is the row player, Doug is the column player, and $x, y$ denotes a payoff of $x$ to Chris and a payoff of $y$ to Doug.
 The unique Nash equilibrium of this game is for Chris to reveal $C$ and for Doug to reveal $D$; in fact, it is a strictly dominant strategy for students to ``truthfully'' report their relative preferences over courses and dorms.